dominickyacono/SQL-Data-Science-Work/README.md

 # SQL-Data-Science-Work
-As an aspiring data scientist, I am practicing skills in SQL through Coursera classes and personal project.
+As an aspiring data scientist, I am practicing skills in SQL through Coursera classes and personal projects.
 My work is located here.